-Be sure to distinguish medial and lateral rotation, which can only occur in the multiaxial joints of the shoulder and hip, of the bypass, which can occur in biaxial or multiaxial joints.
+Be sure to distinguish between medial and lateral rotation, which can only occur in the multiaxial joints of the shoulder and hip, of the bypass, which can occur in biaxial or multiaxial joints.

 The turning of the head from side to side or the twisting of the body is rotation.

-The medial and lateral rotation of the upper limb in the shoulder or lower extremity in the hip involves turning the anterior surface of the limb towards the midline of the body (internal rotation) or moving away from the midline (lateral or external rotation).
+The medial and lateral rotation of the upper limb in the shoulder or lower extremity in the hip involves turning the anterior surface of the stem towards the midline of the body (internal rotation) or moving away from the midline (lateral or external rotation).